Taste of the Wild Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 - Taste of the Wild Wetlands Formula (5 stars)

 - Taste of the Wild High Prairie Formula (5 stars)

 - Taste of the Wild Pacific Stream Formula (4 stars)

-Taste of the Wild Dog Food Wetlands Formula with Roasted Fowl was selected to represent the others in the line for this review.
+Taste of the Wild High Prairie Puppy Formula was selected to represent the other products in the line for this review.